cowrie/cowrie/docs/README.rst

 Features
 *****************************************

-Some interesting features:

 * Fake filesystem with the ability to add/remove files.
 A full fake filesystem resembling a Debian 5.0 installation is included
 * Possibility of adding fake file contents so the attacker can `cat` files such as `/etc/passwd`.
 Only minimal file contents are included
-* Session logs are stored in an `UML Compatible <http://user-mode-linux.sourceforge.net/>`_  format for easy replay with original timings with the `bin/playlog` utility.
+* Session logs are stored in an `UML Compatible <http://user-mode-linux.sourceforge.net/>`_  format for easy replay with the `bin/playlog` utility.
-* Cowrie saves files downloaded with wget/curl or uploaded with SFTP and scp for later inspection log
+* Cowrie saves files downloaded with wget/curl or uploaded with SFTP and scp for later inspection

-Additional functionality over standard kippo:

 * SFTP and SCP support for file upload
 * Support for SSH exec commands
 * Logging of direct-tcp connection attempts (ssh proxying)
 * Forward SMTP connections to SMTP Honeypot (e.g. `mailoney <https://github.com/awhitehatter/mailoney>`_)
-* Logging in JSON format for easy processing in log management solutions
+* JSON logging for easy processing in log management solutions

-* Many, many additional commands
+* Full SSH and telnet proxy feature

 Docker
 *****************************************